What are you policies regarding COVID-19

 - The CDC recommends persons who are sick with fever or cough, elderly or at high risk, to stay at home.
 We do too.
 Please do not attend our event if this is you.

 - Please take your temperature before you leave home.
 If you have a temperature of at least 100.4, you have a fever and should stay home.
-Please contact us and we will reschedule you.
+Please contact us and we will issue a refund.

 - If you know you have had contact with someone diagnosed with having COVID-19 in the last 14 days, or you yourself have had COVID-19 in the last 30 days, please stay home.
-We will reschedule you.
+We will issue a refund.

 - Respect our local community – wear face masks, gloves and wash your hands when supporting local businesses.